ShaunaGordon/continue-config/rules/worldbuilding.md

 - **Cultural Inspiration:** Brythonic and Gaulish
 - **Religion:** Panentheist
+- **Relationships:** Usually monogamous, cohabitating
+- **Socio-political structure:** Egalitarian.
+Political power is determined primarily by skill or aptitude.
+- **Average lifespan:** up to 1000
+- Also known as Light Elves or Land Elves
+- Typically live in cities, with architecture in harmony with nature, often growing trees and other plants into living houses.

 ##### Moon Elves

 - **Cultural Inspiration:** Mosuo
 - **Religion:** Animist
 - **Relationships:** Polyamorous, practice "walking marriages"
-- **Political structure:** True matriarchy.
+- **Socio-political structure:** True matriarchy.
 Women hold most of the political power.
+- **Political structure:** Typically monarchies or constitutional monarchies, with queen as supreme ruler
 - Also known as Dark Elves
-- Dark-adapted cultures and not inherently evil.
+- Dark-adapted cultures, not inherently evil.
 - Typically live in dark places, such as caves, underground, or in deep waters (using technological and/or magical tools to do so).
 - When they live on the surface, they are typically nocturnal and take up nighttime jobs, such as night watch or astronomers.